nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

 .. external_antenna_note_start

 .. note::
-   For nRF9160 DK v0.15.0 and later, set the :kconfig:`CONFIG_NRF9160_GPS_ANTENNA_EXTERNAL` option to ``y`` when building the application to achieve the best external antenna performance.
+   When you build the application for the nRF9160 DK v0.15.0 and later, set the :kconfig:`CONFIG_GPS_MODULE_ANTENNA_EXTERNAL` option to ``y`` to achieve the best external antenna performance.

 .. external_antenna_note_end

+.. _building_with_overlays:

 Building with overlays
 ======================

-To build with Kconfig overlay, it must be based to the build system, as shown in the following example:
+To build with a Kconfig overlay, it must be passed to the build system, as shown in the following example:

 .. code-block:: console

    west build -b nrf9160dk_nrf9160_ns -- -DOVERLAY_CONFIG=overlay-low-power.conf

-The above command will build for nRF9160 DK using the configurations found in :file:`overlay-low-power.conf`, in addition to the configurations found in :file:`prj_nrf9160dk_nrf9160_ns.conf`.
+This command builds for the nRF9160 DK using the configurations found in the :file:`overlay-low-power.conf` file, in addition to the configurations found in the :file:`prj.conf` file.
 If some options are defined in both files, the options set in the overlay take precedence.

 To build with multiple overlay files, ``-DOVERLAY_CONFIG`` must be set to a list of overlay configurations, as shown in the following example:

 .. code-block:: console

-   west build -b nrf9160dk_nrf9160_ns -- -DOVERLAY_CONFIG="overlay-debug.conf;overlay-memfault.conf"
+   west build -b nrf9160dk_nrf9160_ns -- -DOVERLAY_CONFIG="overlay-aws.conf;overlay-debug.conf;overlay-memfault.conf"

 Testing
 =======